 The Highway to Nowhere left a wake of damaged and depressed neighborhoods, justifying in hindsight the protests of thousands of residents who fought the highway, including H.L.
 Mencken, who lived a few blocks south of the project.
 Mencken died in 1956, nearly 14 years before construction, but plans for the highway started in the 1940s when America’s leading highway planner, Robert Moses, was hired to formulate the concept.

 The Franklin-Mulberry highway was just another depressed urban highway, similar to ones that worked fairly well in Detroit and other places.
 But what Robert Moses and his planning group didn’t understand is that Baltimore was not so much an automobile town as a rail town.
-Baltimore was home to America’s first common-carrier line, the B&O railroad.
-And its clusters of row houses, packed tight as barnacles, were somehow less resilient to the trauma of a highway trench compared with areas such as Detroit.
+As home to America’s first common-carrier line, the B&O railroad, Baltimore, with its clusters of row houses packed tight as barnacles, was somehow less resilient to the trauma of a highway trench compared with areas such as Detroit.
+Baltimore's urban fabric cried out for mass transit, in my opinion, not heavy handed urban highways.

-Today, a major revitalization effort is underway: The Red Line light rail transit promises to inject life into the area.
+Today, a major revitalization effort is underway: The Red Line light rail transit promises to inject life into west Baltimore.
 Of particular promise is the blighted area at the western end of the Highway to Nowhere, the current location of a small MARC boarding station.
-This is where the Red Line would intersect the MARC line, making it a perfect location for a for a major Transit Oriented Development, or possibly a regional transportation hub.
-In fact the City's plans are calling for a new terminal to be built in the current Ice House site, now a dilapidated ruin.
+This is where the Red Line would intersect the MARC line, making it a perfect location for a for a major Transit Oriented Development.
+In fact the City's plans are considering a new terminal to be built in the current Ice House site, now a dilapidated ruin.
 This terminal could become a major amenity that attracts people from the suburbs back to the city and seeds the area with new businesses.
 However, the high crime and poverty are still formidable obstacles.
 HBO’s The Wire, for example, depicted nearby Brice Gardens (just one block Northeast of the Ice House) as a haven for drug addicts.
+Baltimore's residents know better than to accept the Wire at face value, yet the perceived stigma in this area is real.

 There is more than a bit of anxiety over whether the City has the wherewithal or capacity to turn back the tide that has left a vast swath of West Baltimore an urban wasteland.
 No one is claming the Red Line can perform miracles for the deep social and economic ills that plague the inner city.
 And City planners are also mindful of past failures to rejuvenate the area.
 The Franklin-Mulberry neighborhood teemed with life as far back as anyone could remember.
 In the early 1960s, small businesses were on every corner and sidewalks full of children.
 But all was not sweetness and light.
 The area had long been home to black residents who for generations had been told they could only live in certain areas and hold certain jobs.
 Poverty was high yet the old neighborhoods enjoyed a rich social fabric that had grown organically over generations.
 The announcement in the 1950s of the proposed highway, right through Franklin-Mulberry, with nearby Rosemont considered as an alternate route, spread shockwaves of panic.
 Home values plummeted and many people moved away.
 Finally, when the plans were solidified in the 1960s, special assistance was given to those who had been financially harmed by the panic, particularly in Rosemont.
 Why this panic was so severe is hard to say, except that it must have been partly because Baltimore was essentially a rail town, according to Gerald Neily, a former Baltimore City traffic planner.
 The proposed highway did nothing but frighten residents.
-Nevertheless, City planners put on a happy face as they released their Corridor Development Study Plan for Segment 10 in 1970, a rosy report that detailed the many benefits their highway would bring to the area.
-The report tells how much it would cost, where the money would come from, and when it would be finished.
-Some of the biggest names in planning and architecture were attached to the document, including the political powers of the day, including Mayor Thomas D’Alesandro and City Council President Donald Schaefer.
-(D'Alesandro is related to congresswoman Nancy Pellosi, former Speaker of the US House of Representatives.)
+Nevertheless, City planners put on a happy face as they released their Corridor Development Study Plan for Segment 10 in 1970, a rosy report that detailed the many benefits of the highway.
+The report spoke of the total cost, where the funding would come from, and when it would be completed.
+Several prestigious planning and architecture firms participated in the study, which was endorsed by the political powers that be, including Mayor Thomas D’Alesandro (relative of Nancy Pellosi) and City Council President Donald Schaefer.

 The 1970 Corridor Study included beautiful concept drawings of plazas and streetscapes in its tabloid-sized pages.
 A foldout showed the highway connecting the downtown with I -70.
 The phases of construction were nicely charted as were the financial figures.
 Sensitivity to the community was to be of paramount importance, emphasized by page after page of statistical data and wonderful programs and parks, along with full-page pictures of smiling children.
 The report explicitly stated that one of the priorities of the plan was to minimize disruption to the community.
 This was probably in response to the extreme disruption caused by earlier plans.
 New sociological principles were obviously employed to ease community fears, but it was obviously an afterthought, a gloss on top of an immutable decision that the highway must get built.
 The main impetus of the project was to boost downtown commerce, but the emphasis of the study was the needs of the people living in the affected neighborhoods.
 There was to be a new program to encourage local businesses ownership.
 New jobs would be generated.
 Income would rise.
 Shopping would seem closer due to better roads.
 A school and community center would be built on a platform right over the highway.
 But something went terribly wrong.
 Later in the 1970s, opponents of the project finally stopped the project on the grounds that it would be environmentally disruptive to nearby Gwynns Falls Park.
 This is what killed the highway in the end.
 By then, some opponents may have considered that an incomplete highway was even worse than a completed highway.
 In any case, most if not all the amenities in the report didn’t come to pass, including the new school.
 The partial platform over the highway did not get built.
 Businesses packed up and left, as did thousands of people.
 Today many homes remain boarded up.
 Social changes were sweeping the country in the late 60s and early 70s.
 In the wake of Baltimore’s 1968 riots, black people were only too eager to move from their former places of confinement such as Franklin-Mulberry, into the newly opened areas such as Edmondson Village.
 And as industrial jobs started to severely decline, the local economy suffered further, leaving poor neighborhoods even poorer.